Diabetes in Cats

 There are various different types of diabetes in cats, just as there are in humans.
 If your cat has a type of diabetes, your vet will let you know what it is and how it works.
-The most commonly found type of diabetes in cats is called ‘Type II Diabetes’, also known as ‘Diabetes Mellitus’ (DM).
-Read on to find out more about this particular type.
+The type one form which is most common in dogs is actually very rare in cats, and the most commonly found type of diabetes in cats is called ‘Type II Diabetes’, also known as ‘Diabetes Mellitus’ (DM).

 What is cat Diabetes Mellitus (DM)?